Hartley Jackson: New Japan Pro-Wrestling (2005–2006)

-In October 2008, Jackson returned to Japan to take part in the "PROWRES EXPO 2008" in Tokyo's Ryogoku Kokugikan.
+Pro Wrestling Zero1 (2010–2018)

 In 2010, Jackson participated in his first tour for Zero1, where he would remain a fixture for the company.
 He formed a tag team with Steve Corino where they battled Akebono Tarō and Shinjiro Otani for the Intercontinental Tag Team Championships.
 Between 2010 and 2016, Jackson split his time competing in his home country of Australia, along with locales like Nepal, New Zealand and Myanmar.
 Myanmar held their first ever professional wrestling event at the Theinphyu Stadium.
 The Myanmar Martial Arts Wrestling featured Jackson up against Masato Tanaka in a singles match.

 Jackson competed in the 2013 Zero1 Tenkaichi Jr. Tournament, dropping to 99.9 kg to make the competing weight, competed in the 2017 Zero1 Furinkazan Tag Team Tournament and also competed in the 2018 Zero1 Fire Festival.
 In 2018, he also picked up an MVP award for his match against Yusaku Obata for the World Heavyweight Championship.

 Between 2016 and 2018, Jackson moved to Japan full-time to work for Zero1.
 During this time, he became a member of the Voodoo Murders, where he went on to capture the United National Heavyweight Championship and the Intercontinental Tag Team Championship, which he held with Voodoo Murders leader, Yoshikazu Taru.
 Also in this time, Jackson participated in a series of Exploding Bat matches, fighting against Frontier Martial-Arts Wrestling's Atsushi Onita.

+WWE (2018–2019)

+After a series of guest coach appearances, Jackson officially joined the WWE Performance Center as a part of the coaching staff in 2018.
+Jackson taught classes at the WWE Performance Center.
+Jackson helped recruit and scout wrestlers for the WWE both at the PC in Orlando and internationally.
+This included coaching at the first ever WWE Tryouts held in India, with over 70 participants.
+Jackson also helped train the talent from local independent promotions for WWE's recruitment camps.
+In 2019, Jackson amicably parted ways with WWE to continue his professional wrestling career in Japan.

+Return to Zero1 (2020–2024)

-Jackson returned to Zero1 in 2020 on a permanent basis.
+Jackson returned to Zero1 in 2020 on a permanent basis an active wrestler, but also took over head coach duties at their Dojo..
 He has fought for the World Heavyweight Championship and was named as one of the participants in the 2020 Zero1 Fire Festival.

 On 3 September 2022, Jackson defeated Yumehito Imanari to win the Spirit of Ganbare World Openweight Championship.
 He defended it two times before dropping the title to Mizuki Watase on 27 December.
+Jackson's final Zero1 match took place on 11 July 2024, where he teamed with Chris Vice to defeat Junya Matsunaga and Tsugutaka Sato.

+All Japan Pro Wrestling (2024)

+In April to May 2024, Jackson made appearances for All Japan Pro Wrestling (AJPW), competing in the 2024 Champion Carnival, where he was placed in B Block and scored 4 points, but failed to advance to the playoff stage.